What is Consumer Futures?

 The transfer process

-Legislation is required to effect the abolition of the New National Consumer Council and transfer its powers and responsibilities.
-An Order under the Public Bodies Act has been laid in Parliament and a Consent Memorandum has been lodged by the Scottish Government in the Scottish Parliament.
+Legislation was required to effect the abolition of the New National Consumer Council and transfer its powers and responsibilities.

-Citizens Advice, Citizens Advice Scotland, GCCNI and Consumer Futures are working closely together to ensure that there is a smooth transfer of people and functions and that there is no gap in service for consumers or in relationships with stakeholders.
+Citizens Advice, Citizens Advice Scotland, GCCNI and Consumer Futures worked closely together to ensure that there is a smooth transfer of people and functions and that there is no gap in service for consumers or in relationships with stakeholders.

-The transferring posts are listed in a draft statutory transfer scheme.
-Should any of the staff in those posts decide not to transfer, Citizens Advice, Citizens Advice Scotland and Consumer Futures will work together to ensure that appropriate resources are in place at 1 April to deliver Consumer Futures’ agreed programme of work.
+The transferring posts were listed in a draft statutory transfer scheme.
+Should any of the staff in those posts decide not to transfer, Citizens Advice, Citizens Advice Scotland and Consumer Futures will work together to ensure that appropriate resources are in place to deliver Consumer Futures’ agreed programme of work.